-- Following the occurrence of a Permitted Status Legislation Change, the Non-Preferred Senior Notes rank junior to the Issuer's other unsubordinated creditors. - Substitution and variation of Non-Preferred Senior Notes without Holder consent. - There are no events of default and limited enforcement events in relation to Non-Preferred Senior Notes. - The qualification of the Non-Preferred Senior Notes as "eligible liabilities" is subject to uncertainty. - The Danish implementation of Directive 2017/2399/EU has not yet been passed by the Danish Parliament. - No right of set-off or counterclaim.
+- The Non-Preferred Senior Notes rank junior to the Issuer's other unsubordinated creditors. - Substitution and variation of Non-Preferred Senior Notes without Holder consent. - There are no events of default and limited enforcement events in relation to Non-Preferred Senior Notes. - The qualification of the Non-Preferred Senior Notes as "eligible liabilities" is subject to uncertainty. - No right of set-off or counterclaim.